-Low-level concerns should be reported in writing to the Headteacher or in her absence the Designated Safeguarding Lead.
-Where a low-level concern is in relation to the Designated Safeguarding Lead, it should be shared with the Headteacher.
+Low-level concerns should be reported to the DSL or Headteacher.
+Where a low-level concern is in relation to the Headteacher, it should be shared with the Chair of Governors.

 If a report of a low-level concern is received, it will be dealt with responsively, sensitively, and proportionately.
-Where a concern is reported, the Headteacher or Designated Safeguarding Lead should collect as much evidence as possible by speaking directly with the person who raised the concern (unless it has been raised anonymously), and by speaking to the individual involved along with any witnesses.
+Where a concern is reported, the Headteacher/DSL should collect as much evidence as possible by speaking directly with the person who raised the concern (unless it has been raised anonymously), and by speaking to the individual involved along with any witnesses.
 The information collected will help to categorise the behaviour and determine what further action may need to be taken.
 Support and advice will be provided to ensure any identified behaviours can be corrected, at an early stage.

-The Headteacher or Designated Safeguarding Lead will record all low-level concerns in writing and this record should include the details of the concern, the context and the action taken, including the rationale for any decisions.
+All low-level concerns will be recorded in writing and this record should include the details of the concern, the context and the action taken, including the rationale for any decisions.
 Records must be kept confidential and held securely in line with the Data Protection Act 2018 and the UK General Data Protection Regulation.
-Records will kept in individual personnel files and retained for the duration of the individual's employment.
-These records will be stored electronically and securely via CPOMS Staff Safe.
+Records will be stored electronically and securely via CPOMS Staff Safe and retained for the duration of the individual's employment.